 Most people retain concepts better when they can relate what you’re telling them to their own real-life experiences.
 For instance, using a realistic scenario can help learners visualize themselves applying new knowledge and skills they’re picking up in your course.

 When you’re partnering with a designer or developer, it can be helpful to share the kinds of real-world experiences your learners are likely to encounter on the job, so those experiences can inform the design of meaningful interactions that will engage and challenge learners and get them thinking.

-- From the start, establish a mutually agreed upon timeline for major milestones and the final deliverable deadline.
+- Establish deadlines.
+Have a mutually agreed upon timeline for major milestones and the final deliverable deadline.
 Have ongoing discussions throughout the process, so you can check in on those milestones.
 And of course make sure to meet your own deadlines along the way!

-- When you’re asked to review and provide feedback on the storyboard, prototype, or course itself, give specific, constructive, and actionable feedback that keeps the project moving forward.
-Want the developer to change an image, for example?
-Attach an example of the type of image you’re looking for to your comment.
+- Provide actionable feedback.
+When you’re asked to review content and provide your comments, try to always give specific, constructive, and actionable feedback that keeps the project moving forward.
 Avoid vague feedback, nonspecific critiques, or comments that don’t offer a clear call to action.
 These are distracting to the designer and developer and can bog down the review process.